 Belsen and the BBC: What Wireless Listeners Learned

 Richard Dimbleby’s account of what he witnessed at Bergen-Belsen in April 1945 has become infamous in Britain.
-Less well known is the work of two other BBC employeess who made radio programmes about Belsen shortly after the camp’s liberation.
-Suzanne Bardgett tells their story.
+Less well known is the work of two other BBC employees who made radio programmes about Belsen shortly after the camp’s liberation.

 As the Allies advanced across the Low Countries in 1944, experts in psychological warfare moved in their wake, bringing Britain's propaganda effort right up to Germany's borders.
 Patrick Gordon Walker - an Oxford don before the war, who would later become a prominent Labour politician - was part of this campaign.
 As the BBC European Service's German specialist he had, since 1941, provided a formidable daily output of news and features to Germany.